Decision Infrastructure

 Decision layers

-Three decision layers hold regardless of choreography.
+Three decision layers hold across architectures.

 • Forge: intent formation